Women in Comics

 As a kid in the ’90s, there was one thing on my mind – action!
 I loved watching the ’90s Batman, X-Men, and Spider-Man cartoons.
 I gathered myself around the television daily to witness the sheer brilliance these cartoons possessed.

 I am well-aware the movie is based off of a comic book run by Jeph Loeb & Michael Turner.
 I am also quite aware that the animation in the film is very similar to that in the comic.
 What I am shocked over is how blatantly awful the film was for younger viewers.
-From the camera angles chosen, to how much “bounce” particular breasts were given, it was completely over-the-top and wrong.
+From the camera angles chosen, to how much physics breasts were given, it was completely over-the-top.

 Taking the Cake

-Now to be fair, looking back at the X-Men cartoon in the ’90s, Rogue wasn’t really a conservative girl, nor was Wolverine a regular looking guy with being shirtless in plenty of episodes.
-However subtle those instances may have been, Superman/Batman Apocalypse took the cake.
+Now to be fair, looking back at the X-Men cartoon in the ’90s, Rogue wasn’t really a conservative girl, nor was Wolverine a regular looking guy – he was shirtless in plenty of episodes.
+However subtle those instances may have been in the X-Men cartoon, Superman/Batman Apocalypse take the cake.

 I will also mention that Superman/Batman Apocalypse is rated PG-13.
 However, if you have a kid in a video store and you see a Superman cartoon movie for them to watch, the last thing you check for is the rating.
-It’s a cartoon movie from a beloved world icon – what could go wrong.
+It’s a cartoon movie based on a beloved world icon – what could go wrong?

 Yet, if this is only for teenagers to watch, what kind of message is it giving them?

 The basis of the movie is that Supergirl, or Kara, came to Earth and is trying to fit in with society and find herself a home.
+For the uninitiated, Supergirl is Superman’s cousin.
 Without really going into the story, there’s a montage where Supergirl takes women back to the Stone Age.

 “What is like to be a girl in the city?”
 Kara asks Superman.